albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 {% pullquote %}

-{" The results show that the static site is performing 221% better than the dynamic one. "}
+{" The results show that the static site is performing 2.21x (or 54.8%) better than the dynamic one. "}
 It also shows that the entire page is loading on average in a mere 114 ms on my laptop, which is insanely fast!
 Of course, as we'll see in the next benchmark tool, this has a lot to do with my location and internet speed, and you can't necessarily get the same results